emzakit/xcom_anarchyfm/README.md

 ### 📦 Music Addons

 Subscribe to a Workshop music pack and it just turns up in your library.
 Flick packs on and off, sort by genre.
 Nothing gets copied to your drive.
+You don't need to enable them in any mod launcher, the app will automatically detect them and allow you to toggle on/off.

 **[Music Addons →](https://github.com/emzakit/xcom_anarchyfm/wiki/Features#music-addons)**
 · **[Make your own →](https://github.com/emzakit/xcom_anarchyfm/wiki/Making-a-music-pack)**